zkoevaari/csv-detect-missing/tests/TESTS.md

 - index: 1
 - format: rfc-3339

-Program should detect a gap of slightly more then an hour around 4PM, where also there is an empty line insterted.
+Program should detect a gap of slightly more then an hour around 4PM, where also there is an empty line inserted.

 ### sensor3.csv